Arindamghosh01/Host-Ad-blocker/README.md

 A python script that gets a list of domains that serve ads, tracking scripts and malware from [multiple sources](./SOURCES.md) and creates a [hosts file](https://en.wikipedia.org/wiki/Hosts_(file)), that prevents your system from connecting to them.

-Refer this [Website](https://hblock.molinero.dev/) to check if you are set up with hBlock correctly.

 ## Installation

-Clone this repository and run the main.py script with administrative privileges.
+Clone this repository and run the main.py script with **administrative privileges**.
 ```
 python3 main.py
 ```
+Refer this [Website](https://hblock.molinero.dev/) to check if you are set up with hBlock correctly.

 ## Temporarily disable Ad-Blocker